winfrees/vtea-site/datasets.md

 ### Nephrectomy tissue 1
 <a href="https://doi.org/10.5281/zenodo.5842108"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5842108.svg" alt="DOI"></a>

-<p>This a large four channel confocal 3D volume orginally used to extract labeled nuclei for a recent <a href = "https://pubmed.ncbi.nlm.nih.gov/33252180/"publication.</a>  The four fluorescence channels are, in order, DAPI, XXXX, YYYY and ZZZZ.
+<p>This a large four channel confocal 3D volume orginally used to extract labeled nuclei in this <a href = "https://pubmed.ncbi.nlm.nih.gov/33252180/">publication.</a>  The four fluorescence channels are, in order, DAPI, XXXX, YYYY and ZZZZ.
 The volume contains a broad crosssection of the cortex and outer medulla with glomeruli, vessels, tubules and immune cells. </p>

 <h4> Image file </h4>